Code-Institute-Submissions/vgopal02-UrbanStudio_AugResub/README.md

 - The gallery page reflects to the user the studio and its surroundings.
 - Using the adage " a picture speaks a thousand words" the gallery page gives the user a virtual experience of how the studio looks and the type of classes taught.
 - It indicates to the user of what to expect within the studio surroundings.
-- The images chosen have been carefully curated to appeal to both younger and older auidence.
+- The images chosen have been carefully curated to appeal to both younger and older audience.
 <br>
 <br>